radius-project/blog/radblog/content/posts/2024/app-graph/index.md

 ### Visualize the application graph on the Radius Dashboard

 During our most recent [community meeting](https://youtu.be/JDYmY1IRVOs?si=dgTV1fHWXyv8oihe&t=1950), a preview of the Radius Dashboard prototype was shared.
-Serving as the frontend experience for Radius, the Dashboard provides a visualization of the application graph data, providing both textual and visual representations of the Radius applications and resources, as well as a directory of [Recipes](https://docs.radapp.io/guides/recipes/overview/) that are available to the user.
+Serving as the frontend experience for Radius, the Dashboard provides a visualization of the application graph data, providing both textual and visual representations of the Radius Applications and resources, as well as a directory of [Recipes](https://docs.radapp.io/guides/recipes/overview/) that are available to the user.
 Work is currently underway to package Dashboard into future releases as a ready-to-use Radius feature.
 In the meantime, you may visit the [Dashboard repo](https://github.com/radius-project/dashboard) to try it out today as a prototype feature.

 {{< image src="images/app-graph-dashboard-graph.png" alt="Screenshot of application graph visualization on the Radius Dashboard" width="600" >}}